joswinshogi/face_recognition/README.md

 ```bash
 https://drive.google.com/file/d/1Vl1co8juIZkeM6urQV_JKfHRGr4dRu5W/view
 ```
 ### 10. You can use run_model.py to compare and check similarity between 2 images
+Similarity > 0.85 - Likely to be same person/
+Similarity < 0.50 - may be different person
 ```bash
 python run_model.py
 ```